Skip to content

 <h1>Dashboard</h1>

-{@component name="components/ProductList" products=products /}
+{@component "components/ProductList" products /}

-{@component name="components/CartSummary" cart=cart /}
+{@component "components/CartSummary" cart /}

 </div>